mondalsoumyadeep/learning_Partial_Differential_Equation/README.md

-# Implementation of Nonlinear Partial Differential Equations
+# Numerical Implementation of Partial Differential Equations

 This repository contains code for implementing nonlinear Partial Differential Equations (PDEs).
 The accompanying PDF provides an overview of the numerical methods used to solve these nonlinear PDEs.